About Dr Dawkins

 He trained in London and Oxford and then spent two years working at Cedars Sinai Medical Center in Los Angeles, the busiest valve centre in the United States.
 He is one of the UK’s most experienced mitral valve operators, with expertise in percutaneous mitral valve repair and replacement.
 He also regularly trains other cardiologists in these procedures around the world.

-He is one of the UK’s most experienced mitral valve operators, with expertise in mitral repair (such as with the MitraClip device) and percutaneous mitral valve replacement.
 He has a very broad experience in transcatheter aortic valve implantation (TAVI), with particular expertise in complex situations, including patients with previous aortic valve replacement or challenging vascular access.

 General cardiology (including ECG, echocardiography, ambulatory monitoring)